MiraGeoscience/geoapps/README-dev.rst

 ``poetry`` would install the package through ``pip`` while we want dependencies to be installed through ``conda`` so that they match the version pinned by ``conda-lock``.

-One limitation though: Poetry will look for packages in PiPY only and not in the Conda channels.
+One limitation though: Poetry will look for packages in PyPI only and not in the Conda channels.
 The version selected by Poetry might thus not be aviaible for Conda.

 To install ``Poetry`` on your computer, refer to the `Poetry documentation`_.